x94173000/Resume_project/README.md

 With machine learning, we can predict the survival status of passengers on board the Titanic using various features.

 ## Wine Quality Prediction
+Predict whether a wine is of good or bad quality based on factors such as chemical composition and other relevant attributes.

 ## Simulating the Monty Hall Game Show in Python
 The Monty Hall Problem is a famous probability puzzle based on a game show scenario.